rage/tmc-langs-rust/README.md

 Format using `cargo fmt`, use `cargo clippy` for linting.

+If using vscode and rust-analyzer, be sure to turn on the setting `loadOutDirsFromCheck` to avoid a spurious unresolved import error from `isolang`.

 ## Updating dependencies

 In addition to the dependencies listed in each crate's `Cargo.toml`, the project bundles a few external dependencies such as `tmc-checkstyle-runner`, `tmc-junit-runner` and so on.
 When updating dependencies, you may want to check whether these projects have been updated.